haiming-Cao/EdSr/README.md

 |thermo| we have set thermo value to 1 in the program.

 *After getting data, there are two choices for data visualization:*
-1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*you can use conda to install the jupyter extension.
+Alternatively, you can install extension in VScode*)
-2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `*.ipynb` file to `*.py` file.
 Then you can use command `python *.py` to visualize your data.

 **For ubiquitin[_nowater]**
 Before running experiment, you need to generate structure file sppuorted by LAMMPS, namely that you either directly data file supported by **LAMMPS** or generate file supported by **GROMACS** firstly, and then tranform **GROMACS** files to LAMMPS files.